-Mindfulness is the deliberate discipline of centring your concentration on the current moment and embracing it without any judgement.
-It is a core human aptitude to be completely present at the current moment, conscious of where you are and what you are doing, and to avoid becoming excessively emotional or distracted over what is going on all around.
-It’s a characteristic that every human being comprises; you don’t have to summon it up; you simply just need to grasp how to harness it.
+Mindfulness is the conscious practise of focusing your attention on the present moment and accepting it without judgement.
+The ability to be fully present in the moment, aware of where you are and what you are doing, and to resist getting overly emotional or distracted by what is going on around you is a fundamental quality of being human.
+Every human being possesses it; all you need to do is learn how to use it.
+You don’t need to bring it up.

-Whilst you practise mindfulness, your awareness switches over in three distinct way:
+Whilst you practise mindfulness, your awareness switches over in three distinct ways:

-- First and foremost, your attention needs to be held on purpose.
 Mindfulness entails directing your attention mindfully and purposefully.
-When you’re in autopilot mode (you are completing tasks with a blank mind, do not realise or recall what you were doing for the past few moments), your attention is swept up by a never-ending torrent of thought processes that aren’t always necessarily positive.
+When you’re in autopilot mode (completing tasks with a blank mind, do not realise or recall what you were doing for the past few moments), your attention is swept up by a never-ending torrent of thought processes that aren’t always positive.
 However, when you’re attentive, you feel refreshed and walk out of that stream, directing your focus wherever you want.
-When you concentrate attentively on this approach, you will be living more deliberately, more awakened, and perhaps more genuinely yourself.
+When you concentrate attentively on this approach, you will live more deliberately, awakened, and perhaps more genuinely yourself.

-- Your focus needs to be completely directed on the present situation.
-Habitually, when left to its own, your mind will naturally stray away from the current moment.
-It tends to get continuously caught up in reliving past events and dreaming about the future.
-You are rarely completely present in the current moment.
+Habitually, when left to its own, your mind will naturally stray from the current moment.
+It gets continuously caught up in reliving past events and dreaming about the future.
+You are rarely wholly present in the current moment.
 Mindful attention is entirely immersed in the current moment of experiencing.
 It applies the philosophy “right now, right here.”
-You have to let go of the stress generated by wishing circumstances to be different, always desiring for more, and rather embrace the present moment as it is.
+It would be best to let go of the stress generated by wishing circumstances to be different, always desiring for more, and instead embracing the present moment.

-- Your attention should be retained objectively.
-You should not try to control, repress, or halt your thoughts while practising mindfulness.
-However, instead of criticising or labelling your experiences, simply pay attention to them as they happen.
-Therefore, mindfulness helps you to become an observer of your sensory impressions, thoughts, and emotions as they occur, rather than getting wrapped up in them and carried away in their tide.
+It would be best to try not to control, repress, or halt your thoughts while practising mindfulness.
+However, pay attention to them instead of criticising or labelling your experiences as they happen.
+Therefore, mindfulness helped you to become an observer of your sensory impressions, thoughts, and emotions as they occur rather than getting wrapped up in them and carried away in their tide.
 You are far less prone to reflexively replay old compulsive patterns of thinking and living if you become the spectator in this way.
 It gives you fresh versatility and options in your life.

 Mindfulness Tips To Enhance Productivity